Study for (anti)hypertriton and light (anti)nuclei productions in high energy collisions at 200 GeV: Abstract

 \section{Abstract}

-We used the parton and hadron cascade (PACIAE) model and the dynamically constrained phase-space coalescence (DCPC) model to investigate the production of (anti)hypertriton and light (anti)nuclei generated by 0-10\% centrality $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca and $^{64}$Cu+$^{64}$Cu collisions at $\sqrt{S_{NN}}$ $=$ 200 GeV with $|y|$ $<$ 1.5 and $p_{T}$ $<$ 5.
-We studied the yield ratios of antiparticle to particle and the rapidity distributions of the different (anti)nuclei, and found that the amount of antimatter produced is significantly lower than that of the corresponding particles, the results of theoretical model are well consistent with PHOBOS data.
-The yield ratios of the particle to antiparticle in different transverse momentum region is also given, and we found the ratios is increased with the increase of the transverse momentum.
+We use the parton and hadron cascade (PACIAE) model and the dynamically constrained phase-space coalescence (DCPC) model to investigate the productions of (anti)hypertriton and light (anti)nuclei generated by 0-10\% centrality $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca, and $^{64}$Cu+$^{64}$Cu collisions at $\sqrt{S_{NN}}$ = 200 GeV with $|y|$ $<$ 1.5 and $p_{T}$ $<$ 5.
+We study the yield ratios of the antiparticle to particle and the rapidity distributions of the different (anti)nuclei.
+We find that the amounts of antimatter produced are significantly lower than that of the corresponding particles, the results of theoretical models are well consistent with the PHOBOS data.
+The yield ratios of the particle to antiparticle in different transverse momentum regions are also given, and we find that the ratios are raise with the increase of the transverse momentum.